-The audit exercises are based on security analysis methodologies, which are internationally used, such as OWASP Security Project, for the evaluation of the security controls, or the usage of numerous tests that allows evaluating whether a web asset complies with the required security measures or if it requires a review by the technical teams, to mitigate possible weaknesses that may affect the security.
+Audit exercises are based on internationally used security analysis and methodologies.
+OWASP Security Project, for example, is known for their security control evaluations and multiple testing to assess whether a web asset complies with the required security measures or requires a review by technical teams.
+This is to mitigate possible weaknesses that may affect security.

-As complementary techniques, security scans of a web application are carried out to identify all the public and private resources available and accessible remotely to analyze their behavior towards anomalous data inputs.
+In addition, web app security scans are completed to identify public and private resources available and are accessed remotely to analyze their behavior toward anomalous data inputs.

-All security tests can be performed both anonymously, pretending to be an external user to the organization without access, or authenticated, with one or more valid users in the web application.
+All security tests can be performed anonymously (pretending to be an external user to the organization without access), or non-anonymously, (with one or more authorized users in the web application).

-The outcome of a web security audit is the list of technical vulnerabilities that pose a threat to the application, the list of the security controls used and whether they have passed, as well as a detailed set of recommendations to be applied at different levels: application level, source code, architecture, configuration, or the infrastructure itself.
+Some outcomes of a web security audit are: a list of technical vulnerabilities that pose a threat to the application, a list of the security controls used and whether they have passed, as well as a detailed set of recommendations in different areas including application, source code, architecture, configuration, and/or the infrastructure.

 How much does a website security audit cost?

-To understand the cost of a web security audit, it is required to understand the complexity of the web, which fundamentally depends on three variables:
+To understand the cost of a web security audit, it is required to understand the complexity of the web, which fundamentally depends on the variables below:

-- The complexity and size of the web, if it is a transactional website that requires users with different roles and privileges.
+- The complexity and size of the website and if it is a transactional website that requires users with different roles and privileges

-- The methodology to follow in the security review: Black box (without any information on the application or the users to simulate an external attack), white box (with more information and with tests authenticated with username and password) or mixed.
+- The parameters of the security review: black box (without any information on the application or the users to simulate an external attack), white box (with more information and with tests authenticated with username and password) or mixed

-- The need to use a specific analysis methodology (OWASP, WASC, etc.) or specific security controls.
+- The specification to use a specific analysis methodology (OWASP, WASC, etc.) or defined security controls

-The best approach to assess the effort is to access the web application so that our web security experts can estimate the effort required to fully analyze the application.
+The best approach to evaluate your case is for our security experts to access your web application so we can estimate the type and amount of work required to fully analyze the application.